microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     points_to_evaluate=points_to_evaluate,
     evaluated_rewards=evaluated_rewards,
     time_budget_s=10,
-    num_samples = -1,
+    num_samples=-1,
 )
 ```

 ### Reproducibility

 By default, there is randomness in our tuning process.
-If reproducibility is desired, you should
+If reproducibility is desired, you could
 manually set a random seed before calling `tune.run()`.

 For example, in the following code, we call `np.random.seed(100)` to set the random seed.